Sujit-O/pykg2vec/README.md

 * A number of state-of-the-art KGE model implementations and several benchmark datasets.
 * Support automatic discovery for hyperparameters.
 * Optimized performance by using CPUs and GPUs (multi-process and Tensorflow-GPU).
 Partial C++ implementation to come!
-* Support exporting the learned embeddings, and a suite of basic visualization and summerization tools.
+* Tools for inspecting the learn embeddings.
-  * Support exporting in TSV, dataframe pickle format.
+  * Support exporting the learned embeddings in TSV or pandas pickle format.
+  * Interactive result inspector.
   * TSNE-based visualization, KPI summary visualization (mean rank, hit ratio) in various format. (csvs, figures, latex table)

 The documentation is [here](https://pykg2vec.readthedocs.io/).